joshnishikawa/MIDIcontroller/README.md

 *****************************************************************************

 VERSION LOG:
+  2.3.1 - All examples updated to prevent MIDI and usbMIDI stack crashes.
   2.3.0 - A major update to the Flicker library:
-          * thresholds for Capacitive Touch buttons are automatically detected
+          - thresholds for Capacitive Touch buttons are automatically detected
-          * more stable expression control for MIDItouch(previously MIDIcapSens)
+          - more stable expression control for MIDItouch(previously MIDIcapSens)
-          * MIDIdrum includes option to use velocity-sensitive Capacitive Touch
+          - MIDIdrum includes option to use velocity-sensitive Capacitive Touch
         - Even better stabilization of analog inputs
         - Added option for encoders to change 1 CC value per detent
         - Made "killSwitch" user-selectable (just put any CC# instead of KILL)